With the third lockdown ending in phases, this article looks at what support you can get with essential bills and debts.

 There are contact details at the bottom of this page for where it is suggested you should get help.

-More than four million payment breaks have been provided by lenders, but these lifelines are coming to an end.
+More than four million payment breaks have been provided by lenders, but these lifelines are ending.
 If you have had six months of breaks already for a debt you won’t be able to get more breaks from that lender but they do have to prove you with additional assistance.

 Benefits that may help

 From April 2021, the extra £20 a week help with Universal Credit was extended for just 6 months from April 2021.
 It may be extended again when that ends – but the governement may say No.